Jesseatgao/bdownload/README.md

     one or more file names (optionally prefixed with relative (to `-D DIR`) or absolute paths), e.g.
     `-o file1.zip ~/file2.tgz`, paired with URLs specified by `--url` or `-L`

+`--stdout`

+    the contents of the download will be printed to the standard output

 `-D DIR, --dir DIR`